 Teen Cancer Awareness Week

-Established by the Bite Me Cancer Foundation, Teen Cancer Awareness Week to be designated for the 3rd week of January in Virginia every year.
+Bite Me Cancer led the charge for Teen Cancer Awareness Week to be designated for the 3rd week of January in Virginia every year.
 This designation helps to spread awareness of the specific challenges teenagers with cancer encounter on their journey.

 Since 2015, the third week of January is annually recognized as